mmontes11/grpc-proxy/README.md

 # grpc-proxy
-HTTP/2 reverse proxy library for routing to gRPC microservices
+HTTP/2 reverse proxy for routing to gRPC microservices

 ### Usage